RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 ## Activity Checklist { .check }

 + First, let's add another green pen costume to your pen sprite.
 Click on your pen sprite, and click 'Upload costume from file' and select the 'green-pencil.png' image to add it to your sprite.
-Remember to set the center of your new costume.
+Remember to set the centre of your new costume.

 	![screenshot](paint-green-costume.png)